List of Monster Allergy characters: Mr. Tobias

 He is the owner of the Oldmill restaurant that Zick and Elena first suspected of kidnapping dogs in Oldmill.

 Officer Jackson

 She is a well known police officer in Oldmill and Big Burg.
 In the comic book and animated series, she has befriended Zick and Elena.

 Digesting Plant

 A plant monster that Timothy released to test Zick.
 After he tamed the monster, it completely follows and helps Zick and Elena.

 Monsters

 Monster-Si

-Monster-Si are good monsters who live in the Suspended City, which is controlled and protect by the Tutors (against the threats created by the evil monsters, the Monster-Ska).
-The Monster-Si follow the rules of their world, including the invisibility rule, and try to never to be noticed by humans.
+Monster-Si are good monsters who live in the Suspended City, which is controlled and protected by the Tutors.
+The Monster-Si follow the rules of their world, including the invisibility rule, and try to avoid being noticed by humans.